 And I think people are horrified by it.

-And uh, I don't know, I'm just so glad that she's speaking out.
+I'm just so glad that she's speaking out.

-I saw this, my wife saw this, and we were like, boy, we want to endorse what she's doing, but uh, she said she wanted to endorse what we were doing as well.
+But she said she wanted to endorse what we were doing as well.

-And so we've uh been uh working together for the last couple weeks, and you know, we wish her the best of success.
+And so we've been working together the last couple of weeks.

-Uh if uh if if the rest of the world wants to give up on women's sports, they can, but I'm not willing to do that.
+If the rest of the world wants to give up on women's sports, they can, but I'm not willing to do that.

 You know, Senator Paul, one of the things that defines your entire career is your willingness to stand your ground and not give in, especially to your own party when they're going wobbly and weak.

-Um I I have one question for Riley.
+I have one question for Riley.

 Have you thought about your future, what you want to do?

-Are you are you aiming for the Olympics?
+Are you aiming for the Olympics?

 Are you aiming for a career in politics?

-Because I think you'd be great at it or television, you'd be great at either one.
+Because I think you'd be great at it or television.

 So I was actually all set to go to dental school.

-Um, but with everything going on, I decided dental school will always be there.
+But with everything going on, I decided dental school will always be there.

-Um the relevancy and the importance of this issue will not be.
+The relevancy and the importance of this issue will not be.

-So it's kind of thrown a wrench at what I thought I had planned as as things tend to work out.
+So it's kind of thrown a wrench at what I thought I had planned as things tend to work out.

-Um, but like I said, this is something I'm passionate about.
+But like I said, this is something I'm passionate about.

-Um and so I want to pursue it until a change is made.
+And so I want to pursue it until a change is made.

 Ultimately, that's what I'm fighting for.

-Yes, I just graduated um in May.
+Yes, I just graduated in May.

-I just I just got married.
+I just got married.

 Congratulations a third time.

-Keep going, you're doing great.
+You're doing great.

 And I've just reapplied to all my dental school stuff and just finished up interviews there to pursue that next year.

-Well, that's that's that's a phenomenal story.
+Boy, that's a phenomenal story.

 Very important, must-win seat.

-Uh don't take it for granted, even though he's way up in the polls, and more with Riley uh Gaines, competitive swimmer, University of Kentucky.
+Don't take it for granted, even though he's way up in the polls.

-Uh she was forced to compete against a biological male, Leah Thomas, and we'll talk more about this and so much more on the other side.
+She was forced to compete against a biological male, Leah Thomas, and we'll talk more about this and so much more on the other side.

 We'll give you an update on the weather in Florida.

-It is as bad as they predicted, and uh we'll have Joe Bastardi check in with us in a little bit.
+And we'll have Joe Bistardi check in with us in a little bit.

 He's up for re-election.

-That seat is pivotal for Republicans and Riley Gaines.
+That seat is pivotal for Republicans.

-You remember Leah Thomas.
+You remember Leah Thomas?

-You know, I wish, Senator Paul, that we had more young people um like Riley that had the courage to speak out because I'm sure this hasn't been easy for her every step of the way.
+You know, I wish, Senator Paul, that we had more young people like Riley that had the courage to speak out because I'm sure this hasn't been easy for her every step of the way.

-But this isn't about niceness or tolerance.
+This isn't about niceness or tolerance.

 This is about the fairness of women competing against women.

-And I think when that finally sinks in, just imagine if there were five Leah Thomas that were college men swimmers, average college men swimmers, they switch over and then they dominate women swimming.
+And I think when that finally sinks in, just imagine if there were five Leah Thomases that were college men swimmers, average college men swimmers.

 I mean, so this is a bizarre world.